Swiss challenge (procurement)

-A Swiss challenge is a form of public procurement operated in some jurisdictions, which requires a public authority (usually an agency of government) which has received an unsolicited bid for a public project (such as a port, road or railway), or for services to be provided to government, to publish the bid and invite third parties to match or better it.
+A Swiss challenge is a form of public procurement operated in some jurisdictions, which requires a public authority (usually an agency of government) that has received an unsolicited bid for a public project (such as a port, road or railway), or for services to be provided to government, to publish the bid and invite third parties to match or better it.

-Some Swiss challenges also allow the entity which submitted the unsolicited bid itself then to match or better the best bid which comes out of the Swiss challenge process.
+Some Swiss challenges also allow the entity that submitted the unsolicited bid itself then to match or better the best bid that comes out of the Swiss challenge process.
 Indian journalist Vinayak Chatterjee describes it as "one of the lesser known and even lesser-used methods of public procurement for core and social infrastructure projects".

 Swiss challenge system

 A Swiss challenge system is a bidding process designed to elicit private sector initiative in core sector projects.
 It's an offer made by the original proponent to the government ensuring his process to be best (in terms of effectiveness including both the factors cost and time) by his initiative as a result of his own innovative approach or on the demand of the government to perform certain task.
 The Swiss challenge system, like the bonus system, further allows third parties to make better offers (challenges) for a project during a designated period with simple objective to discourage frivolous projects, or to avoid exaggerated project development costs.
 Then accordingly, the original proponent gets the right to counter-match any superior offers given by the third party.